 Purpose

 The purpose of this document is to showcase an in-depth description of “A Game of Checkers” application.
 The SRS document is a baseline for the test plan and customer acceptance.
 Being that the SRS is a contract between a customer and developer; therefore, the SRS document is intended for the customers and developers.
-It will provide a detailed overview of the checkers game andit’s parameters.
+It will provide a detailed overview of the checkers game and parameters.
 This document will explain how the product shall interact with the user, how the user can use features, and display the constraints of how the application will operate during the duration of a game.

 Document Conventions

 The SRS was written in a way to section off topics, so that it is easier to follow along.
 Each section is sub-sectioned off, so that all of the sub-sections relay important information pertinent to its section.
-The font is standard Times New Roman font, size 11 with the section descriptions larger in font size and bold. (cassie—need to add still)
+The font is standard Times New Roman font, size 11 with the section descriptions larger in font size and bold.

 Intended Audience and Reading Suggestions

 The SRS is intended for the customer and developers.
 The document is used by the project managers to understand the scope of the project.
 The SRS contains the introduction, an overall description, external interface requirements, system features, other nonfunctional requirements, and other requirements.
 It is organized in a manner that includes topics and subtopics.
 For instance, the introduction topic includes the purpose of the problem being solved (implementing a game of checkers), document conventions, the intended audience and reading suggestions, the scope of the project, and any references.
 The second topic is the overall description which includes the product perspective and functions, the user classes and characteristics, the operating environment for the product, the design and implementation constraints, user documentation, and any assumptions and dependencies.
 The third topic is about the user interface.
 This topic includes a description of the user interface and includes images of the intended interface.
 The fourth topic is the game play section, which involves a more detailed outline of what the user will go through as they play the checkers game.
 It involves the AI implementation, stimulus and response sequences, rule enforcement, which is how the rules will be enforced.
 Also, it includes the additional features like night mode, player name entry, music, and timer.
 The fifth topic is other nonfunctional requirements.
 This includes requirements such as the performance, safety, and security requirements of the game, software quality attributes, and any business rules.
 The last topic is a glossary which includes acronyms and their meanings.
 The SRS document should be read in order of appearance, so the reader can get a full understanding of the software requirements specifications of the game of checkers being implemented.
 All readers, whether tester, developer, customer, etc should read the SRS in its entirety to gain a full grasp of the product.
-This will lead to more common understanding of the product and its requirements and clear up potential miscommunication.can we meet after class Wednesday 9-19??
-I think we need to figure out implementation so we can continue to work on this
+This will lead to more common understanding of the product and its requirements and clear up potential miscommunication.

 Product Scope

 This product will allow the user to play an interactive game of checkers against the computer.
-The objective is to implement a simple AI that the user can play against with a user interface that resembles a checkerboard and it’spieces.
+The objective is to implement a simple AI that the user can play against with a user interface that resembles a checkerboard and pieces.

 References